CoalSpider/myRetail/README.md

  4     currencyCode:"USA"                            String
  5 _class:"com.ben.myretail.model.Product"           String
 ```
-- create the second database: productsTestDB with a collection named produts
+- create the second database named: productsTestDB and with a collection named produts

-Setup Project
+Setup/Run Project
-- clone repository into folder of your choice
-- open project in IDE of your choice
-- build project - in netbeans the tests will run at this point and should be successfull
-- run the project
+- clone repo into your favorite folder --> open in favorite IDE that has Maven support --> clean & build --> run